dietercastel/SAE/README.md

 	}
 	//...
 ```
-*Note*: If you don't use "/" as login route you should add that route to `excludedAuthRoutes`.
-Otherwise users won't be able to login unless they already have a session.
+*Note*: If you don't use "/" as login route you should add the route you do use to `excludeSessionAuthRoutes`.
+Otherwise users won't be able to login unless they already have a valid session...

 ### 3. Destroy the session at your logout route.
 At your logout **POST** route: